-RECAP: FUNCTIO DNAL FINANCIAL SERVICES FOR A ROUTE-BASED APPROACH Leveraging the Fintech Ecosystem Basic smartphones can enhance route-based delivery by offering access to multiple applications and addressing the digital divide.
-Closed-Loop Payment Closed-loop payment networks, like digital vouchers, are compatible with the route-based approach, enabling scalability and real time enrollment.
-Networks Integration with stable digital currencies, such as USD stablecoins, accelerates payments and simplifies forex management.
-Wholesale banks, Payment Partnerships with wholesale banks and payment aggregators provide an option to mitigate capacity-related risks in operating a multi-country, closed-loop payment system. aggregators and Payment rails Global payment rails (Mastercard, Visa), offer an established and global infrastructure for CVA in collaboration with humanitarian partners, allowing for diverse payment instruments and access to FSPs along migration routes.
+RECAP: FUNCTIONAL FINANCIAL SERVICES FOR A ROUTE-BASED APPROACH Leveraging the Fintech Ecosystem Basic smartphones can enhance route-based delivery by offering access to multiple applications and addressing the digital divide.
+Closed-Loop Payment Networks Closed-loop payment networks, like digital vouchers, are compatible with the route-based approach, enabling scalability and real time enrollment.
+Integration with stable digital currencies, such as USD stablecoins, accelerates payments and simplifies forex management.
+Wholesale banks, Payment aggregators and Payment rails Partnerships with wholesale banks and payment aggregators provide an option to mitigate capacity-related risks in operating a multi-country, closed-loop payment system.
+Global payment rails, (Mastercard, Visa), offer an established and global infrastructure for CVA in collaboration with humanitarian partners, allowing for diverse payment instruments and access to FSPs along migration routes.

-PAVING THE WAY: KEY ELEMENTS OF A ROUTE-BASED APPROACH
+6. PAVING THE WAY: KEY ELEMENTS OF A ROUTEBASED APPROACH